How to Avoid Over WritingMar 24, 2019

 With this method, the work packs a better punch and nothing I consider important is lost, only improved.
-Along with the other factors to consider at third draft which I shared in last week’s blog, I will be using this method on every chapter from here on out to eyeball that prose.
+Along with the other factors to consider at third draft, which I shared in last week’s blog, I will be using this method and applying that same idea to every chapter in the entire book, really eyeballing my prose.

 With the filler much reduced, the story more muscular, I was able to go back in and flesh out what matters most to me, what I am really trying to say with more emotive force, the precision attached to unexpected images and objects.

 But I strengthen it with these layers and get closer to what I feel, and that’s why I do it.
-I know no other way, and I gather other writers work in layers too as I show my writers in The Ninety Day Novel.
-JM Coetzee wrote 17 draft versions of Disgrace before the final version.
+I know no other way, and I gather other writers work in layers too as I show my writers in our online creative writing courses.
+J.M.
+Coetzee wrote 17 draft versions of Disgrace before the final version.

 ProWritingAid gives a writer fresh eyes to see the work more clearly.
 By zooming in on the issues and proposing simplifications, you can reconsider the mechanics of your prose.
 A craftsman needs at some point to do that, and better before you’ve aired it than after.

-'It’s none of their business that you have to learn how to write.
-Let them think you were born that way.'
-Ernest Hemingway.
+It’s none of their business that you have to learn how to write.
+Let them think you were born that way.